 - Improper Carbohydrate Metabolism: If your body has difficulty digesting and metabolizing carbohydrates, it can contribute to increased intestinal permeability (leaky gut syndrome) which can trigger IBS.

-The Best “Game Changing” Treatment for IBS is Eliminating Gluten
+The Best Treatment for IBS is Eliminating Gluten

-Gluten is the prime culprit in leaky gut syndrome and IBS.
+Gluten can be a prime culprit in leaky gut syndrome and IBS.
 In a normal, healthy intestine cells are bonded together with Velcro-like connections.
-But gluten disrupts those tight bonds, allowing food and bacteria to leak out into your bloodstream—activating the immune system, and setting the stage for IBS, autoimmune disease, and other inflammatory conditions to develop.
+But gluten can disrupt those tight bonds, allowing food and bacteria to leak out into your bloodstream—activating the immune system, and setting the stage for IBS, autoimmune disease, and other inflammatory conditions to develop.

 Some people can digest and break down gluten better than others.
 For someone with celiac disease, for example, gluten literally acts as a “poison” and must be avoided.
 For others, gluten is unknowingly contributing to health ills.
 And for some people, gluten literally has no effect, and eliminating gluten will have no effect on digestive symptoms.

-Clinically, I have found that about 80 percent of my patients feel much better on a gluten-free diet.
-They have less fatigue, headaches, rashes, and joint pain and better cognitive function.
+Clinically, I have found that the majority of my patients feel much better on a gluten-free diet.
+They may report less fatigue, headaches, rashes, and joint pain and better cognitive function.
 Plus, taking gluten out of the diet can help tremendously with gas pain, bloating, and abdominal pain.
-If you’re unsure if you’re gluten sensitive, I recommend eliminating gluten-containing grains for at least three weeks and see if you notice changes in your body.
+If you’re unsure if you’re gluten-sensitive, I recommend eliminating gluten-containing grains for at least three weeks and seeing if you notice changes in your body.

 - Remove unwanted “bugs” from the gut.
 Sometimes yeast, pathogenic bacteria, or parasite species need to be removed before a leaky gut can be healed.
 If SIBO is present, then this condition needs to be treated as well.
 If this is the case for you, you want to work closely with an integrative or functional medicine practitioner to select the best antimicrobial substances.